CleverCloud/documentation/content/guides/moodle.md

 educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments.

-This doc explains how to configure Moddle from source.
+This doc explains how to configure Moodle from source.
 Alternatively, an already configured repository exists as well on [Clever Cloud's GitHub page](https://github.com/CleverCloud/moodle).

 ## How to Configure and Deploy Moodle on Clever Cloud